anelias/The-College-Motto-to-Die-for/README.md

 ============================

 A random text generator that combines 100 ways to die from the show, 1000 Ways to Die, with mottos of the top 100 ranked liberal arts colleges by US News
+CLICK ON RAW TO SEE THE CODE.
+Done in notepad plus, save as an html file to put it online.
 <html>
 <head>
 </script>